Bairstow's controversial dismissal sends Lord's into revolt

 Australia batsmen David Warner and Usman Khawaja were seen stopping to speak to members who were booing before stewards stepped in to usher the players away.

+"We have unreservedly apologised to the Australian Team and will deal with any Member who has not maintained the standard we expect through our disciplinary processes.

+"It was not necessary to eject anyone from the ground and I am pleased to say that there was no repeat of this as the players resumed the field for this afternoon's session."
-Relations between the two sides were already fraught with the Australians left fuming on Saturday when Mitchell Starc thought he had caught opener Ben Duckett.

-Starc held a low catch only to ground the ball while still sliding on the turf.
+Relations between the two sides were already fraught with the Australians left fuming on Saturday when Mitchell Starc thought he had caught opener Ben Duckett, only to see the dismissal overturned as the ball hit the ground.

-Under cricket's laws, a catch is only completed when the fielder has "complete control over the ball and his/her own movement" and cannot touch the ground before then if a dismissal is to be completed.
+Fuelled by the Bairstow row, England captain Ben Stokes smashed 155 to give his side hope of a stunning victory.

+But Australia held firm to win by 43 runs and take a 2-0 lead in the five-match series as they bid to retain the Ashes.

 © 2023 AFP